Elara6331/itd/README.md

 ### Installation

 To install, install the go compiler and make.
 Usually, go is provided by a package either named `go` or `golang`, and make is usually provided by `make`.
+The go compiler must be version 1.16 or newer for the `io/fs` module.

 To install, run
 ```shell